llvm/llvm-blog-www/content/posts/2024-09-07-abi-lowering-in-clangir.md

 ## Acknowledgements

-I would like to thank my Google Summer of Code mentors, Bruno Cardoso and Nathan Lanza, for another great GSoC experience.
+I would like to thank my Google Summer of Code mentors, Bruno Cardoso Lopes and Nathan Lanza, for another great GSoC experience.
 I also want to thank the LLVM community and Google for organizing the program.